michaljach/python-flask-mongoengine-docker-starter/README.md

 $ docker-compose up
 ```

-It will run both Web and Mongodb containers in Development environment.
+It will run both Web and Mongodb containers in Development environment on `localhost:5100`.
 For other environments change ENV in `docker-compose.yml`:

 ```sh